wkumari/draft-vandergaast-edns-client-subnet/README.md

    If an Authoritative Nameserver indicates ECS support for one zone, it is to be expected that the Nameserver supports ECS for all of its zones.
-Likewise, an Authoritative Nameserver that uses ECS

-Contavalli, et al.      Expires November 21, 2015              [Page 18]

-Internet-Draft         Client Subnet in DNS Querys              May 2015

-   information for one of its zones, MUST indicate support for the option in all of its responses to ECS queries.
-If the option is supported but not actually used for generating a response, its SCOPE PREFIX-LENGTH SHOULD be set to 0.
+Likewise, an Authoritative Nameserver that uses ECS information for one of its zones, MUST indicate support for the option in all of its responses to ECS queries.
+If the option is supported but not actually used for generating a response, its SCOPE PREFIX-LENGTH MUST be set to 0.

 11.2.
 Whitelist